Welcome to Walter's Maze Mansion! :-)

 - Torus Maze: This is the Maze that appears

 as the background for this page.
 It's really a Maze on the surface of a torus,

 without a specific start or finish, where the left and right edges meet and the

 top and bottom wrap too.
 So it makes a nice mosaic appearing to be one large

 Maze without bounds.

-design that appears as the background for the main Think Labyrinth
+appears as the background for the main Think

 - Largest Maze on the internet!

-This is the second largest Maze bitmap on this site, and was formerly
+the third largest Maze bitmap on this site, and was another former

 Links to downloadable Maze creation programs or algorithm files.